How to Reduce Your Carbon Footprint

 So, here’s the deal: human society has until the year 2030, at best, to prevent irreversible damage from runaway climate change.
 This reality check came last year with a United Nations General Assembly report that sent shock waves throughout the world, leading many people to rethink their role in the problem and seek ways to be part of the solution.

 Without a doubt, the majority of the blame lies with the fossil fuel industry.
-Increasingly over the past century, they’ve been polluting our air, poisoning our soil and water, heating up our climate, and blocking most stakeholder efforts towards accountability, cleaning up their messes, and turning over a new leaf.
+Increasingly over the past century, they’ve been polluting our air, poisoning our soil and water, heating up our climate, and blocking most stakeholder efforts towards accountability, any efforts to reduce emissions, cleaning up their messes, and turning over a new leaf.

 In fact, over 70% of all human-caused greenhouse gas emissions come from 100 corporations alone.
 But that doesn’t mean we as individuals can’t use whatever privileges we may have to live by our values and contribute to positive change — especially when the majority of the American public wants climate action.